RedRusDB/redrus/README.md

-# Rdrus A distributed in-memory k-v ased storage engine in Rust!
+# Rdrus A distributed in-memory k-v based storage engine in Rust!

-Building a database from scratch has its own thrill, and you can leverage this to

-build a database from scratch
-learn database internals, starting with Redis learn about advanced data structures, algorithms, and event loops
+Building a database from scratch has its own thrill, and you can leverage this to build a database from scratch learn database internals, starting with Redis learn about advanced data structures, algorithms, and event loops